 So Broadly Both The Same For Practicality Then.
 Is The Puma Really That Much Better To Drive?

 It is, but that only really becomes apparent if you’re driving...erm...enthusiastically.
 Which of course you won’t be most of the time.
 The Puma truly is brilliant, much more cheerful to steer than most front-wheel drive hatchbacks, which is rare and remarkable for a car with crossover proportions.
+You can read a bit more about how it handles in our in-depth Puma review.
 It has that uniquely ‘Ford’ character, shared with the Fiesta and the Focus, of being comfortable, of avoiding harshness, while also serving up an acute sense of road feel through the steering wheel and your backside.
 That’s a very hard balance to get right.

 The Juke just doesn’t do that stuff, the ‘being dynamic’ bit, as assuredly.
 But, again, these are cars for the everyday grind.
 And actually, the Juke also does a good job of balancing relatively sharp steering and good body control with day-to-day ride comfort.
 If anything, the Juke is a little on the firm side (in order to feel sporty), but that at least means it doesn’t lollop and roll about.
 And as well as being easy to park proportionally, it has great visibility all around and a widely adjustable driving position - two traits its predecessor just didn’t have.
 At this point it’s worth mentioning that the Puma loses quite a lot of headroom if it has a sunroof.
 Taller people beware.